Houghton County Aiming for $5 Million Energy Prize, with Help from Michigan Tech

 “We have a visionary local government that’s willing to work with Michigan Tech and help educate the community,” Kantamneni said.
 “We have one of the best engineering schools in US, with huge expertise in green energy.
 Together, we could be a model community, an example for everyone.”

-If you are interested in being part of the Energy Prize team, contact Kantamneni at email@example.com or 906-370-1529.
-Learn more about the prize at guep.org.
+If you are interested in being part of the Energy Prize team, contact Kantamneni at firstname.lastname@example.org or 906-370-1529.

 The ad hoc committee includes Kantamneni, Ala, county commissioner Tom Tikkanen of Calumet Township, Michigan Tech social sciences faculty members Richelle Winkler and Chelsea Schelly, Lynn Artman of the School of Technology, Melissa Davis of the nonprofit NewPowerTour, Keweenaw Research Center Director Jay Meldrum, Sam Lockwood of the Keweenaw Geothermal Research Group, Kim Stoker of the Western Upper Peninsula Planning and Development Region, Phil Musser, former director of the Keweenaw Economic Development Alliance, and Elmore Reese from Main Street Calumet.
 Representatives from utility companies UPPCO and SEMCO are participating in the effort, along with energy-conservation businesses and organizations such as Michigan Saves, Efficiency United and BlueTerra.